 Figure 9- OCP Land Use Designations indicates that part of Farrer Cove is included in Special Study Area 2.
 The lots owned by individual residents in Special Study Area 2 are designated Residential and zoned Farrer Cove (South) zone (RM-2).
 This zoning permits the development of a Duplex Residential Use or two Single-Family Residential Uses on residential land that is at least 2 acres (0.8 hectares) or the development of a Single-Family Residential Use.
-The remainder of Special Study Area 2 is made up of the ELC (former Camp Howdy) which is designated and zoned as Civic Institutional (CI-1).
-All properties are legally considered as "Water Access Only" however there is vehicle access provided via a private gravel road that extends off the White Pine Beach parking lot in Belcarra Park.
+All properties are legally considered as "Water Access Only" however there is limited vehicle access provided to owners of the existing lots by MV Parks via a private gravel road that extends off the White Pine Beach parking lot in Belcarra Park.

-The status of this road and its suitability to service these properties located beyond the park boundary and the possible need to create a new legal road access is discussed in the Mobility section of the OCP.
+The status of this road and the need to create a new legal road access for both current and future residents of Farrer Cove South is discussed in the Mobility section of the OCP.
 Once the road access matter is resolved it is expected that further subdivision activity may occur in Farrer Cove South.

-In the past, the previous owners of the ELC property have also proposed subdividing their property to create approximately 80 housing units.
-Current owners are using the property to support a tearoom and bakery.
 Depending on the interest displayed by these owners, and the number and size of the properties involved, there may be opportunities to design a more complete neighbourhood than would be possible by individual ad hoc subdivisions.